 Students planning to pursue graduate work in psychology (research degrees) should take Psychology 370 and 410 as early as possible.
 NOTE: Students enrolling in these courses must have earned a B or better in Psychology 280 or its equivalent.
 Students unsure of their statistical or computer competence may wish to take Psychology 301 before enrolling in Psychology 370 or 410.
 Breadth.
-All majors must complete 12 units selected from a list of content courses covering areas of biological, developmental, abnormal, social, personality, cognitive, and sensation/perception.
+All majors must complete four courses or 12 units selected from a list of content courses covering areas of biological, developmental, abnormal, social, personality, cognitive, and sensation/perception.

 Requirements for the Major.
-A minimum of 31 upper division units in psychology to include Psychology 301 or 410 and 12 units, including at least three units from each of the following groups.
-The remaining three units are selected from Group II or Group III.
+A minimum of 31 upper division units in psychology to include Psychology 301 or 410 and either four courses or 12 units, including at least one course or three units from each of the following groups.
+The remaining course or three units are selected from Group II or Group III.